michaelfaulkner/xy-type-models/README.md

 strict algorithm-dependent orders given in the subsections below.
 All floats must be given in non-exponential form to 14 significant figures and with the suffix `d0`.
 All strings must be enclosed between two apostrophes, e.g., `'string'`.
 The value of `output_directory` must start with `'output/`, i.e., the entire value must be of the form `'output/rest_of_string'`.
-For the value of `output_directory`, refrain from giving long strings, as this can lead to Fortran runtime errors.
+For the value of `output_directory`, i) refrain from giving long strings, as this can lead to Fortran runtime errors.
+Ensure 10 spaces between the value of `output_directory` and the word `output_directory` itself, as this avoids Fortran errors when performing multiple parallel runs.

 ### hxy-ecmc configuration file (an example)